naninovel/docs/docs/guide/text-printers.md

 ![](https://i.gyazo.com/afc905f1b1bc7e8f09133a8d593fd999.png)

-You can now select the added TMPro printers to route all the print actions to them using [`@printer`](/api/#printer) action in novel scripts.
+You can now select the added TMPro printers to route all the print commands to them using [`@printer`](/api/#printer) command in naninovel scripts.
 In case you've named the printers the same as on the illustration above:

 ```
 ; Activate dialogue TMPro printer